Love our Streets West Hobart: A Community Connect Project

 Maybe fix the footpaths first - make it safe first - then we can talk about walking.

-nonymous about 6 years ago
+nonymous almost 7 years ago

 As relatively new residents, it would be great to have access to a newsletter about the suburb - facilities, local interest groups, what's happening; a platform for initiating local activities/clubs/sharing resources. eg garden club, music group, walking group.